Ian-Joseph/CleanCity/Tests/test-cases.md

 2. Repeat core flows: navigation, form submission, interaction with UI components.
 3. Inspect visual layout and responsiveness.

-**Expected Result:**  Verify that all functions operate normally and the layout is consistent in Firefox.
+**Expected Result:** All functions should operate normally and the layout should be consistent in Firefox.

+**Actual Result:** All functions operates normally and the layout is consistent in Firefox.

 ---